kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 This section must be completed when targeting alpha to a release.
 -->

-- `MatchLabelKeysInPodTopologySpread` feature flag will toggle enabling `MatchLabelKeys` in `TopologySpreadConstraint`.
+- `MatchLabelKeysInPodTopologySpread` feature flag enables the `MatchLabelKeys` feature in `TopologySpreadConstraint`.
-- `MatchLabelKeysInPodTopologySpreadSelectorMerge` feature flag will toggle merging the key-value labels corresponding to `MatchLabelKeys` into `LabelSelector` of `TopologySpreadConstraint`.
+- `MatchLabelKeysInPodTopologySpreadSelectorMerge` feature flag enables the new design described at [[v1.34] design change and a safe upgrade path](#v134-design-change-and-a-safe-upgrade-path).
+  - If `MatchLabelKeysInPodTopologySpreadSelectorMerge` is disabled while `MatchLabelKeysInPodTopologySpread` is enabled, Kubernetes handles `MatchLabelKeys` with the classic design, kube-scheduler handles it.
+    However, that's basically not recommended unless you encounter a bug in a new design behavior.
-  This flag cannot be enabled on its own, and has to be enabled together with `MatchLabelKeysInPodTopologySpread`.
+  - This flag cannot be enabled on its own, and has to be enabled together with `MatchLabelKeysInPodTopologySpread`.
+    Enabling `MatchLabelKeysInPodTopologySpreadSelectorMerge` alone has no effect, and `matchLabelKeys` will be ignored.

 The `MatchLabelKeysInPodTopologySpreadSelectorMerge` feature flag has been added in v1.34 and enabled by default.
-This flag can be disabled to revert [the implementation design change in v1.34](#v134-design-change-and-a-safe-upgrade-path) and go back to the previous behavior.
+This flag can be disabled to revert [the implementation design change in v1.34](#v134-design-change-and-a-safe-upgrade-path) and go back to the previous behavior in case of bug.

 ###### How can this feature be enabled / disabled in a live cluster?